Sadew451/Natsuki/README.md

 > Thanks to everyone who starred Natsuki, That is the greatest pleasure we have !

 # 🧙‍♀️ Deploy Guide
-Complete guide on deploying @DaisyXBot's clone on Heroku.
+Complete guide on deploying @TheNatsukiBot's clone on Heroku.

+This Tutorial is Old Bot Video But its Ok You Can Use it ✨

 [![Tutorial](https://yt-embed.herokuapp.com/embed?v=kvPKrTSF1Ic)](https://www.youtube.com/watch?v=kvPKrTSF1Ic)